CharlieMc0/universal-token-launcher/frontend/README.md

     - Enable console logging to see where the null object is occurring
 3.  **Transaction Revert Errors**
     - Look for specific revert messages in the error details
-    - Check token balance to ensure sufficient tokens for the transfer
+    - Check token balance to ensure sufficient tokens for the move
     - Verify that the recipient address is correctly formatted
     - Ensure the destination chain ID is supported by the contract
 4.  **Network Switching Issues**